What is yeast overgrowth management?

 This therapy has not yet been rated.
-There’s no research evidence that yeast overgrowth causes autism or that managing yeast improves the characteristics of autism.
+There’s no research evidence that yeast overgrowth causes autism or that managing yeast improves autism characteristics.

 There are some warnings about the use of yeast overgrowth management therapy:

 - People who use the antifungal medication fluconazole (Diflucan) over a long period need a doctor to monitor their liver function to make sure there are no toxic effects.
 Skin conditions have also been associated with this antifungal agent.

 - Side effects including diarrhoea have been associated with long-term use of the antifungal medication nystatin (Nizoral).